dested/MultiplayerPathFindingEngine/docs/workflow.md

-user authorizes using regular auth means user hits gateway with player token gateway registers user to gameworld gameworld determines which player is closest to our new user,
+user authorizes using regular auth means user hits gateway with player token
+'/gateway registers user to gameworld
+'/gameworld determines which player is closest to our new user,
 	and adds him to that game server, so as not to reorg on every new join

 gameworld tells gateway which game server to send user to